ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ScAddr MyAgent::GetActionClass() const
 {
-  // You must specify valid sc-address of action class.
+  // You must specify valid sc-address of action class and you should
+  // provide action class that is include to the one of types:
+  // `receptor_action`, `effector_action`, `behavioral_action` or
+  // `information_action`.
   // In other case, the given sc-agent can’t be subscribed to sc-event. return MyKeynodes::my_action;
 }